 Heading to Lapland in winter requires some serious planning regarding clothing.
 If you don’t have the right clothes to keep warm, you will be miserable – potentially housebound.
 A standard part of our cold weather set up is full-body thermals, waterproof wool socks, and waterproof boots.

-You mom’s probably taught you early on that if your feet get wet, then it’s impossible to get warm and it’s true.
+Your mom’s probably taught you early on that if your feet get wet, then it’s impossible to get warm, and it’s true.
 So, be serious about what you buy.
-If you make a point of having full body thermals you can almost get away with any type of clothing over the top which limits the amount of speciality gear you need to buy.
+If you make a point of having full body thermals, you can almost get away with any clothing over the top, which limits the amount of specialty gear you need to buy.

 Pro Tip: Don’t get caught up in “he and she” socks – they are sock!
 Spend a little bit more on socks that will keep you warm and share them!